 Our traffic defense attorneys draw from extensive experience defending individuals in Virginia court proceedings.
 We are prepared to aggressively defend your rights while seeking the a reduced penalty or a full dismissal of charges, if possible.

-We offer free initial consultations via phone or at our office so that you can discuss your case and make the best decision moving forward.
-Call our firm or send us a message online to set up your free consultation today.
+We offer initial consultations via phone or at our office so that you can discuss your case and make the best decision moving forward.
+Call our firm or send us a message online to set up your legal consultation today.